2002 Afyon earthquake: Response

 The Turkish Red Crescent (TRC) provided 20,000 tents, 50,000 blankets, 3,480 stoves and 13 mobile kitchens to the affected area.
 TRC teams were immediately deployed to help evacuate survivors from affected areas, provide first aid and distribute 5,000 winter tents, 2,500 heaters and 21,000 blankets.
 They also set up 13 mobile kitchens in Sultandağı which provided hot meals twice a day to some 3,000 people.
 A mobile health team, comprising three ambulances, one mobile clinic, one blood service unit, three doctors, eight nurses and two technicians, traveled throughout the affected region.
 The TRC mobilized some 77 personnel and volunteers from their headquarters in Ankara as well as from the Afyon branch, who also helped repair damaged water and electricity lines.
 At 11:30 TRT on 3 February, 1,000 tents, 3,000 blankets and five portable kitchens were delivered from the TRC Ankara warehouse to the affected area.
 Some 1,000 tents and more blankets were being prepared for dispatch depending on the situation and info from evaluation teams.
 An estimated 7,000 tents and 10,000 blankets were mobilized for distribution.

-International search and rescue efforts

-Greece, among other countries, promptly offered to send rescue workers to Turkey, continuing a pattern of earthquake diplomacy between the two neighbors since 1999.
-Despite these offers, there is no evidence that international search and rescue teams were deployed or directly participated in SAR operations on the ground.
-The Turkish government and local authorities managed to maintain full control of the disaster response, and SAR activities were concluded within the first 24 hours, as no residents remained unaccounted for by the following day.